grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 If you want to manage the configuration via the Helm chart, see [Manage the configuration with Helm](#manage-the-configuration-with-helm).

-If you want to manage the configuration directly, see [Manage the configuration directly](#manage-the-configuration-directly).
+If you want to manage the configuration externally yourself, see [Manage the configuration externally](#manage-the-configuration-externally).

 Handling sensitive information, such as credentials is common between the two methods, see [Injecting credentials](#injecting-credentials).